sapcc/terraform-provider-ccloud/website/docs/index.html.markdown

   variable.
 If not set, public endpoints is used.

 * `endpoint_overrides` - (Optional) A set of key/value pairs that can
-  override an endpoint for a specified Converged Cloud service.
+  override an endpoint for a specified SAP Cloud Infrastructure service.
 Setting an override requires you to specify the full and complete endpoint URL.
 This might also invalidate any region you have set, too.
 Please see below for more details.
   Please use this at your own risk.